Enriques surfaces with normal K3-like coverings: Frobenius pullback of rational elliptic surfaces

 The terms on the left is invertible, the term in the middle has rank one, and the term on the right vanishes, consequently $R^1f_*(\O_J)=\O_{\PP^1}(-1)$.
-Thus $R^1g_*\O_{J^{(p/\PP^1)}}=\O_{\PP^1}(-p)$, whose first cohomology vanishes.
+Thus $R^1g_*\O_{J^{(p/\PP^1)}}=\O_{\PP^1}(-p)$, whose group of global sections vanishes.
 The assertion thus follows from the exact sequence \eqref{cohomology exact sequence}.

-Since $J$ is a rational surface with Picard number $\rho=10$, there are some \emph{rulings} $r:J\ra\PP^1$, that is, fibrations whose generic fiber is a projective line.
+Since $J$ is a smooth rational surface, a minimal model is either some Hirzebruch surface or the projective plane.
+In the latter case, $J$ factors over the blowing-up of the projective plane, by $\rho=10$.
+It follows that in all cases there is some \emph{ruling} $r:J\ra\PP^1$, that is, fibrations whose generic fiber is a projective line.

 \begin{proposition} \mylabel{ruling degree two} For each closed fiber $D=r^{-1}(t)$ of some ruling, the induced map $f:D\ra\PP^1$ has degree two. \end{proposition}

 \proof Regarding this degree as an intersection number, we easily reduce to the case that the fiber $D$ is smooth.
 Then $D=\PP^1$.
 Now the Adjunction Formula gives $-2=(D\cdot\omega_S)=-(D\cdot F)$, and the assertion follows.